 Whether you are building out a new office or rethinking your current space, a renovation project is an opportunity to create a workspace that supports your team’s different working styles, reflects your company culture, and enables you to run your office operations efficiently.
-However, moving from concept to completed construction project is a complex process that involves planning and budgeting, vetting contractors, and communicating with vendors.
+However, moving from concept to completed office construction project is a complex process that involves planning and budgeting, vetting contractors, and communicating with vendors.
 It also requires understanding building and lease requirements, contracts, city regulations, and permitting.

-Once you have found the right space for your team, you can begin the construction planning process.
+Once you have found the right space for your team, you can begin the office construction planning process.
 In general, construction projects are broken up into three phases: planning, construction, and preparing your space.

 Every construction and renovation project is different and timelines can vary depending on the type and complexity of the construction, whether your work requires permits, and the size of your space.
 Here is what to expect during each phase: